Engineer Your Terminal: Building a Better Development Environment in 2025

 };

-slap solvicode # takes me to ~/git/solvicode
+slap solvicode # navigates to ~/git/solvicode

-slap solvicode/term-config # takes me to ~/git/solvicode/term-config
+slap solvicode/term-config # navigates to ~/git/solvicode/term-config

-# stop and remove all docker containers
+# Safely stop and remove containers

 docker_rm_all() {